link1905/system-design-101/content/docs/web-service/service-cluster.md

-This consistent behavior makes scaling a stateless service be a piece of cake, we just simply increase or decrease the number of identical instances.
+This consistent behavior makes scaling a stateless service be a piece of cake, we simply increase or decrease the number of identical instances.

 ### Stateful Service